rticommunity/connextdds-py/docs/source/intro.rst

 This Python API is based on the Modern C++ API and is similar but has a few key differences.

-:class:`DynamicData` is the main way to manipulate data samples.
+The main difference is that :class:`DynamicData` is the main way to manipulate data samples.
 The type of a DynamicData sample is defined with :class:`DynamicType`.
 DynamicTypes can be defined programmatically or loaded from an XML definition.
 IDL definitions can be converted to XML.

 In addition to DynamicData, you can create *Topics* for the built-in types :class:`StringTopicType`, :class:`KeyedStringTopicType`, :class:`BytesTopicType`,